Last updated on February 22nd, 2023 at 06:20 pm

 You never have to let those negative emotions decide what to do with your life, think of your good memories, think of your future.

-Think of the mutual feelings that you both sharing.
+Think of the mutual feelings that you shared earlier.

 And if an open discussion is not possible, then move on to other ways for the same purpose.

 2. Make sure you have your priorities in life.